-Christopher Columbus, born in Italy at some point in 1451, set out on his first exploratory voyage in 1492, with the backing of the King and Queen of Spain.
-Through this voyage, he intended to establish a western sea route to Asian islands near China and India, famed for gold and spices.
+Christopher Columbus was the son of a wool weaver who was born sometime in 1451 in Genoa, Italy.
+He set out on his first exploratory voyage on August 3, 1492, with the backing of the King and Queen of Spain.
+With this voyage, he intended to establish a western sea route to Asian islands near China and India, famed for gold and spices.

-The first recorded celebration was in 1792, for the 300th anniversary of Columbus' first landing in the Americas.
+The first recorded celebration in the United States was observed in 1792.
+It marked the 300th anniversary of Columbus' first landing in the Americas.
 This was organized by the Society of St. Tammany, or the Columbian Order, a New York political society.
 Italian and Catholic communities began to observe the day by holding religious ceremonies and parades, particularly in the latter half of the 19th century.

 In 1892, to celebrate the 400th anniversary, President Harrison proclaimed that citizens “cease from toil and devote themselves to such exercises as may best express honor to the discoverer and their appreciation of the great achievements of the four completed centuries of American life.”

 The Knights of Columbus, a Catholic-based fraternal organization, lobbied for the day to be an official observance.
-In 1937, President Roosevelt proclaimed October 12 a national holiday.
-In 1971, by presidential proclamation, the day was changed to the second Monday in October.
+Finally, in 1937, President Roosevelt proclaimed October 12 a national holiday.
+In 1971, by Presidential Proclamation, the day was changed to the second Monday in October.

 There is much controversy over celebrating Columbus Day.
 Some reasons given are:

-Columbus did not discover anywhere.
-The indigenous peoples had lived there for centuries.
+Columbus did not discover any place.
+It was the indigenous peoples who had lived there for centuries.
 Also, the Vikings are believed to have established colonies in Newfoundland, Canada, in the 10th century.

 He treated the indigenous people barbarically, forcing them into slavery and to accept Christianity.
-The brutality with which he and his brothers governed Hispaniola resulted in his arrest in 1498.
+The brutality with which he and his brothers ruled Hispaniola resulted in his arrest of him in 1498.

 He introduced diseases, such as smallpox and influenza, that were formerly unknown to the continent.
 These had a catastrophic effect on the native people, who had no immunity to such illnesses.
 It led to the almost complete decimation of native populations.